How do ITSM and Service Desk teams benefit from modern Service integration

 Traditionally integration projects are seen as long, drawn out and expensive things to undertake.
 However, we are seeing a big shift in the way teams approach this kind of work, in such a way that removes the need for big heavy projects and replaces it with an ad-hoc vs proactive integration approach.

 If you shift your way of thinking from one that says ‘integration is an IT project, with a start and finish’ to something more like ‘Integration is capability, which we nurture and mature over time’… this enables you to increase what integration can do for your business AND decrease how much it costs.

 This is because you can do away with the long timelines, project meetings and integration mile stones.
 And instead, focus on setting these up quickly and easily with as they are required (ad-hoc) or in planned fashion in order to help enable a longer-term business goal (pro-active).
 Neither integration may well be perfect from day one.
 However, with the right tools and method in place, you can iteratively improve and mature each and every aspect of these integrations.
 Organisations who work like this get far great results from their integration investments and from the people who they empower to own these integrations.
-You can get started with this by implementing pre-built integrations, which only take a few hours to do and will quickly demonstrate the significant difference this approach can make (try it out now for free).

 What is a citizen integration?